LionWeb-io/lionweb-repository/docker/README.md

 The `compose./yml` starts up a container running both the postgres database server and the LionWeb repository server.

 ## docker.yaml
-Githun CI to create and publish a docker image when a tage named `release.*` is pushed.
+Github CI to create and publish a docker image when a tage named `release.*` is pushed.